BastienLacave/CTLearn-Manager/README.md

 Model testing requires 3 models, onefor each reconstruction task `energy`, `direction` and `type`.
 CTLearn Manager implements the `CTLeanrTriModelManager` that isbuilt by combining the 3 models you want for each task.
 Along with thesemodels, you provide the testing files for gammasand protons.

+## 🔭 Produce IRFs

+TBD

+## ↔️ CTLearn model comparison

+Compare as many CTMearn models as you want with perf plots, DL2 level analysis and more.

+## 🔥 Compare CTLearn and Random Forest